approov/quickstart-nativescript/SHAPES-EXAMPLE.md

 The `API_KEY` should also be changed to be defined as `shapes_api_key_placeholder`, removing the actual API key out of the code.

 We need to inform Approov that it needs to substitute the placeholder value for the real API key on the `Api-Key` header.
-Find this line within the `approovSetup` function and uncomment it:
+Find this line within the file and uncomment it:

 ```Typescript
 ApproovService.addSubstitutionHeader("Api-Key", "");